Op9No2/SimpleRtspViewer/README.md

 # SimpleRtspViewer
-Simple RTSP viewer using OpenCV, and you can run on Windows or Linux OS.
+This repo is simple RTSP viewer using OpenCV, and you can run this on Windows or Linux OS.

 ## Requirements
 - OpenCV 3.0.0 or above